eecs-autograder/ag-website-vue/README.md

 - Imports
     - In imports, you may use `./` to import from a module in the same directory as the current one.
     - Avoid using `../` relative imports.
 Prefer an absolute import in those cases.
-    - To use an absolute import of a module in the `src` folder, begin the import with `@`:
+    - To use an absolute import of a module in the `src` folder, begin the import with `@` (also works for scss imports):
     ```
     // There is a mapping defined in tsconfig.json so that we can say
     // "@" instead of "src".
     import { spam } from "@/my/module";
     ```
-        - Note: This same method works for scss imports.
     - Similarly, absolute imports in the `test` folder should begin with `@/tests`:
     ```
     // "@/tests" is mapped to "tests" in tsconfig.json.
     import { egg } from "@/tests/utils";
     ```

+    - Group imports in the following order:
+        - Vue libraries whose paths start with 'vue'
+        - Vue libraries whose paths start with '@vue'
+        - 3rd-party libraries
+        - Imports from this project
+        - Imports from this project's `@/test` directory.
+        - Parent directory relative imports
+        - Current directory relative imports.
+    - Separate each group with a blank line.
+    - Note: TSLint will enforce these rules.